jjvanzon/Circular-Language-Spec/spec/execution-flow/loops.md

 ![](images/3.%20Loops.001.png)

 The diamond is a call to the __For__ command.
-The __For__ loop will go through a range of numbers.
+The __For__ loop might go through a range of numbers.
 The first of the range of numbers is passed to the __For__ command as the __From__ parameter, which is visible inside the diamond as the circle named __From__.
 In the example above, the literal value of __0__ is filled into the __From__ parameter.
-This will be the first value of the range.
+This might be the first value of the range.
 The last value in the range is passed to the __For__ command as the __Till__ parameter.
 In the example above, the __Till__ parameter is visible inside the diamond as the circle named __Till__.
 The __Till__ parameter is a pointer to something defined outside the call to the __For__ command.
 The __Till__ parameter is pointing to a variable defined outside the call, displayed in the diagram above outside of the diamond, as the circle named __For End__.
-The __For__ loop will go through the values __0__ till the value indicated by the variable __For End__.
-The __For__ loop will increment the current value by __1__ on each loop, because the __Step__ argument of the __For__ command is set to the literal value of __1__, visible inside the diamond as the circle named __Step__.
-The diamond contains another circle, named __Variable__, which will hold the current value of the range.
-This current value is passed to the __Loop__, that will be run multiple times.
+The __For__ loop might go through the values __0__ till the value indicated by the variable __For End__.
+The __For__ loop might increment the current value by __1__ on each loop, because the __Step__ argument of the __For__ command is set to the literal value of __1__, visible inside the diamond as the circle named __Step__.
+The diamond contains another circle, named __Variable__, which might hold the current value of the range.
+This current value is passed to the __Loop__, that might be run multiple times.
 The __Loop__ procedure is displayed inside the diamond, as the square named __Loop__.
 The the __Loop__ procedure is *defined* outside the diamond.
 The __Loop__ parameter, visible as a square named __Loop__ inside the diamond, points out of the diamond to the larger square just below the diamond, with the ellipsis in it.
 The ellipsis stands for whatever you fill into it.
-The larger square below the diamond defines the command that will run multiple times, once for each value in the range.
+The larger square below the diamond defines the command that might run multiple times, once for each value in the range.
 The circle inside the large square is the __Variable__ passed to the __Loop__ procedure.
 That circle is not tied to the __Variable__ parameter inside the __For__ call, but it is implicitly connected to it, because of the connection between the squares that contain the circles, and the name __Variable__ repeated for each of the circles.
 (This is due to the rule of *implicit connection through parent.* See the article *Automatic Containment*.)

 The __Loop__ parameter is placed inside a nonagon purely for esthetic reasons.
-It is a single reference to a command, and the nonagon will never contain multiple references to commands, but it is obvious the command in it will be run multiple times.
-The nonagon stands for multiple, so it is put around the __Loop__ parameter, but it will always contain a single item and you cannot add any more items to it.
+It is a single reference to a command, and the nonagon might never contain multiple references to commands, but it is obvious the command in it might be run multiple times.
+The nonagon stands for multiple, so it is put around the __Loop__ parameter, but it might always contain a single item and you cannot add any more items to it.

 In the example above, two of the circles got literal values filled in.
 One of the circles is tied to something defined outside the diamond.
 But any of the three __From__, __Till__ and __Step__ parameters could have had a literal value filled in or could have been pointing to something outside the diamond.
 The diagram above is just an example.
 The __Loop__ procedure reference in our example, pointed out of the diamond as well.
 The loop procedure may as well have been defined right inside the diamond.
 The __Variable__ of the loop can’t be given a literal value or be set to point to something outside the diamond, because the __Variable__ of the loop is controlled by the __For__ command definition, and can only read.